 - Form controls are split into logical and physical parts.
 The X++ logical API and related state run on the server.

 - The logical and physical parts are kept in sync through service calls that communicate changes from each side.
 For example, a user action on the client creates a service call to the server that is either sent immediately or queued so that it can be sent later.

 - The server tier keeps the form state in memory while the form is open.

 The form metamodel continues to be used to define controls and application logic.
-This approach enables Dynamics 365 for Operations to support almost all the existing Form, Form DataSource, and Form Control metamodel and X++ override methods.
+This approach supports almost all the existing Form, Form DataSource, and Form Control metamodel and X++ override methods.
 However, some control types, properties, and override methods have been removed, either because of incompatibility with the new platform or for performance reasons.
 For example, ActiveX and ManagedHost controls can no longer be used to add custom controls, because they are incompatible with the HTML platform.
 Instead, a new extensible control framework has been added that lets you add additional controls.